The Location:

 The bridge itself was not an unusual construction project, it was just another gigantic steel span, made of rivetted steel beams and plates, typical of the time.
 Still, a bridge of this size required a massive amount of engineering analysis and calculation to get off the ground.
 Somehow, the post-mortem had to uncover what went wrong, even though much of the evidence was entombed 100 feet below the surface of the narrows, hidden in wicked rip-tides and currents.
 This video is the result, carefully assembled from historical scratch-pads, old notes, and (most important) years of amateur 16mm film by an apprentice draftsman, Peter Hall.

-Video courtesy of Peter Hall with the Assistance of George Orr
+The Original Film Documentary courtesy of Peter Hall with the Assistance of George Orr, and commentary by Red Robinson